Integrations/Browser Use

 What is Browser Use?

-Browser Use is an open-source Python library that gives AI agents full control of a web browser via Playwright.
+Browser Use is an open-source Python library that gives AI agents broad browser control via Playwright.
 Agents can navigate URLs, fill forms, click buttons, extract page content, and take screenshots autonomously.
 It uses a Controller pattern for custom actions and supports any LLM provider.
-With full browser access, the agent inherits every privilege of the browser session it runs in.
+With browser access, the agent inherits the privileges of the browser session it runs in.

 The real risks of browser agents